vmware-labs/node-replicated-kernel/doc/src/configuration/CI.md

    - Require status checks to pass before merging
    - Require branches to be up to date before merging
    - Require linear history
+1. Under Settings -> Actions -> Runners:
+   - "Require approval for all outside collaborators"